Resources about British Soldiers in the 18th Century

 Guard Mount, Sentry Duty, and Relief.
 A pamphlet by the 33rd Regiment of Foot Reenactment Unit from California.
 This is a compilation from various sources of these highly important aspects of the British soldiers' daily duties should be carried out.

 The Manual Exercise, or, Firing a Musket

 Drill was one of the most important parts of a soldier's life.
 The quick, efficient loading of a flintlock musket could mean the difference between victory and defeat to a regiment on the battlefield.
 For an individual soldier, training meant that he could operate despite the fear and confusion of battle.
-The drill manual that was used by both the British army and the colonial militias in New England was the 1764 Manual Exercise.
 The following links go to a transcription of the full 35 count drill used for training, and two videos demonstrating first, just the firing procedure, and second, the full 35 count drill.
 The two gentlemen demonstrating the manual in the video are from Minute Man National Historical Park.
 Jim Hollister, the Education Coordinator and Historic Weapons Supervisor, is dressed as a member of the colonial militia, and Roger Fuller, park ranger, is dressed as a British grenadier.

 Last updated: April 22, 2021